 Joe's path has helped grow the family in one way, but Dan reflected on how his brother's journey brought the Burrow boys closer together during LSU's incredible 2019 season.

-You can bet your life savings on Jamie, Dan, Jim and their mother Robin Burrow being at the Super Bowl in full support if Joe and the Bengals are able to get the job done in Kansas City.
+You can bet your life savings on Jamie, Dan, Jim and their mother Robin Burrow supporting Joe the rest of his NFL career.